Sage-Infrastructure-Solutions-Group-Inc/BuntDBExport/README.md

-This is a very simple tool that will read all the keys in your BuntDB database, marshall the JSON data, and write it an export file.
+This is a very simple tool that will read all the keys in your BuntDB database, marshall the data for JSON, and write the JSON data to an export file.

 # Example
 ```cmd